 - Gradient Lenses

 - Gradient lenses are tinted from the top down, so that the top of the lens is darkest.
 These lenses are good for driving, because they shield your eyes from overhead sunlight and allow more light through the bottom half of the lens so you can see your dashboard display clearly.

 - Double gradient refers to lenses that are also tinted from the bottom up: The top and bottom are darkest and the middle has a lighter tint.
 Double gradient lenses are a great choice if you want sunglasses that aren't too dark, but shield your eyes well against bright overhead sunlight and light reflecting off sand, water and other reflective surfaces at your feet.
 These lenses are a good choice for water sports.

 Learn more with our other Accessories Guides:

 Still have questions?
 Please give our customer care team a call at 866-386-1590, Customer Care Hours.
-They can help you find the right sunglasses to fit your needs.
+They can help you find the right skis to fit your needs.